DimitarPanayotov/personal-finance-tracker/DEVELOPMENT_PLAN.md

 - Created global exception handler + error responses

 ## Day 7 Progress
-- Created Get User by Id query request
+- Created Get User by id query request
 - Tested with Postman and added custom Exception, updated the Exception Handler
 - Created Update User request and Delete User Request (basic CRUD user operations finished)
-- Created Requests for Creating Category, Getting Category by Id and all categories by user id
+- Created Requests for Creating Category, Getting Category by id and all categories by user id
 - Testes everything with Postman and the relation are OK!

 ## Day 8 Progress